TritonDataCenter/rfd/rfd/0036/README.md

 - [Projects API](../0079/README.md), which is where [projects](./projects) and their attached [services](./services) and [metadata](./meta) are managed
 - [ProjectsConvergence API](../0080/README.md), which is responsible for watching the actual state of the project and its services, comparing that to the goal state, developing a plan to reconcile those differences, and maintaining a [queue](./queue) of reconciliation plans currently being executed.
 The name "convergence" emphasizes this component's role in managing reconciliation between the goal state and actual state.
 - [ServicesHealth agent](../0081/README.md), which is responsible for executing [health checks](./services/manifest.md#healthchecks) defined for each service in the project and reporting any failures to the Convergence service.
+The agents themselves will be spawned and monitored by the ProjectsConvergence service.

 Those components are intended to be private services and agents within Triton, exposed via CloudAPI: